Frequently Asked Questions.

 What is Medicare, and who is eligible?

-Medicare is the federal health insurance program for people 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease.
-Eligibility primarily depends on your age, citizenship, and work history.
+Medicare is the federal health insurance program for people age 65 or older, certain younger individuals with qualifying disabilities, and people with End-Stage Renal Disease (ESRD).
+Eligibility generally depends on your age, citizenship or residency status, and work history.

 When can I enroll in Medicare?

-There are specific enrollment periods, including your Initial Enrollment Period (IEP) around your 65th birthday, the Annual Enrollment Period (AEP) each fall, and Special Enrollment Periods (SEPs) for certain life events.
-Understanding these timelines is crucial to avoid penalties.
+There are specific Medicare enrollment periods, including your Initial Enrollment Period (IEP) around your 65th birthday, the Annual Enrollment Period (AEP) each fall, and Special Enrollment Periods (SEPs) triggered by certain life events such as retirement or loss of employer coverage.
+Understanding these timelines is important to avoid coverage gaps or penalties.

-What are the different parts of Medicare (Part A, B, C, D)?
+What are the different parts of Medicare (Part A, B, C, and D)?

-Part C (Medicare Advantage): An all-in-one alternative to Original Medicare (Part A and Part B) offered by private companies approved by Medicare.
-These often include Part D and extra benefits.
+Part C (Medicare Advantage) is an alternative to Original Medicare offered by private insurance companies approved by Medicare.
+These plans combine Part A and Part B and often include prescription drug coverage and additional benefits.

 How do Medicare Advantage Plans (Part C) differ from Medicare Supplement Plans (Medigap)?

-Medicare Advantage Plans (Part C) are offered by private companies as an all-in-one alternative to Original Medicare, often including Part D, and may offer extra benefits like dental or vision.
-Medicare Supplement Plans (Medigap) work alongside Original Medicare (Parts A & B) to help cover out-of-pocket costs like deductibles, copayments, and coinsurance.
-They do not typically include prescription drug coverage.
+Medicare Advantage Plans are offered by private insurance companies as an all-in-one alternative to Original Medicare and often include prescription drug coverage and extra benefits such as dental or vision care.
+Medicare Supplement Plans (Medigap) work alongside Original Medicare (Parts A and B) to help cover out-of-pocket costs like deductibles, copayments, and coinsurance.
+Medigap plans do not typically include prescription drug coverage.

 Is there a cost to use The Geller Agency for Medicare guidance?

-No, our services are absolutely free to you.
-We are compensated by the insurance companies when you enroll in a plan through us, so you get expert, personalized guidance without any direct cost.
+No. Our services are completely free to you.
+We are compensated by insurance companies when you enroll in a plan through us, allowing you to receive personalized, expert Medicare guidance at no direct cost.

 Why should I use The Geller Agency instead of enrolling directly through Medicare.gov?

-While Medicare.gov is a valuable resource, The Geller Agency offers personalized, unbiased guidance through the complexities of plans available in your specific area.
-We compare options from multiple carriers, explain benefits in simple terms, and ensure you choose a plan that truly fits your unique health and financial needs—all at no cost to you.
+Medicare.gov is a helpful resource, but The Geller Agency provides personalized, one-on-one guidance based on your specific healthcare needs and location.
+We compare plans from multiple insurance carriers, explain benefits in clear terms, and help you choose coverage that fits your situation—at no cost to you.

 Can The Geller Agency help me if I already have Medicare?

-Absolutely!
-We can help you review your current Medicare Advantage or Part D plan during the Annual Enrollment Period (AEP) to ensure it still meets your needs.
+Yes.
+We can review your current Medicare Advantage or Part D plan during the Annual Enrollment Period to ensure it still meets your needs.
 We also assist with Special Enrollment Periods if your circumstances change.

 How do I get started with The Geller Agency?

-Getting started is simple!
-You can call us directly at [Phone Number], fill out our online contact form, or schedule a free, no-obligation consultation through our website.
-We're here to make your Medicare journey clear and stress-free.
+Getting started is easy.
+You can call us directly at [Phone Number], complete our online contact form, or schedule a free, no-obligation consultation.
+We’re here to make Medicare clear and stress-free.